-As we are managed and staffed entirely by volunteers mainly from the Woodcraft Folk, we always welcome offers of help and assistance.
+As the site is managed and staffed entirely by volunteers, they always welcome offers of help and assistance.
 These volunteers strive to keep the site a treasure for all those that visit it.

 How to make a booking

-We have a bookings manager, Linda Osborn, who has over 30 years experience of the site and deals with all initial enquiries.
-You can contact her at [email protected] to check availability.
+The site has a Bookings Manager, Linda Osborn, who has over 30 years experience of the site and deals with all initial enquiries.
+You can contact her at firstname.lastname@example.org to check availability.
 Linda is the first person to speak to if you want t find out about site availability and any other queries.

 How to find us

-The nearest train station is Haslemere, which is about 5 miles away and it may be possible to use our minibus to collect groups (Please arrange with Linda first).
+The nearest train station is Haslemere, which is about 5 miles away and it may be possible to use a minibus to collect groups (Please arrange with Linda first).